rackerlabs/design-system/_component_design/selector-strip.md

 There are two types of selector strips:

-- **Single select strip**: A single-select strip has rounded corners and functions like a radio button; only one option can be selected at a time.
+- **Single select strip**: A single-select strip has rounded corners and functions like a radio button; the user can only select one option.
 Selecting another option deselects the previously selected option.
-- **Multi-select strip**: A multi-select selector strip has squared edges and functions like checkboxes where more than one option can be selected at a time.
-The primary use-case for multi-select is selecting days of the week.
+- **Multi-select strip**: A multi-select selector strip has squared edges and functions like checkboxes; the user can select multiple options.
+Enabling a user to schedule a job to run multiple days of the week is a common use case for multi-select strips.

 {% figure [caption:"Selector strip types"] [class:"image bg-light border"] %}
 <embed src="{{site.url}}/assets/images/components/inputs-and-controls/selector-strip/selectorstrip-overview.png" width="288"/>